manell0/MileStone-1-Couronne/README.md

 #### Header Logo

-- Headline text that matches the page you are on in every page.
+- Headline text that matches the page content are on every page.

 #### Header Navigation Bar and footer which are fixed